 Information Literacy Overview & Updates

-Growing out of a belief that information literacy as an educational reform movement will realize its potential only through a richer, more complex set of core idea, ACRL introduced the Framework for Information Literacy for Higher Education.
+Growing out of a belief that information literacy as an educational reform movement will realize its potential only through a rich, complex set of core idea, ACRL has introduced the Framework for Information Literacy for Higher Education.

 ACRL explains: “…the rapidly changing higher education environment, along with the dynamic and often uncertain information ecosystem in which all of us work and live, require new attention to be focused on foundational ideas about that ecosystem.